Printer Friendly Version

 The individual has documented clinical response/improvement (i.e., slowing of disease progression, stabilization of disease, decrease in symptom severity and/or frequency, etc.);

-The individual is not currently being treated with another biologic immunomodulatory agent (i.e., TNF-inhibitor, IL-inhibitor, anti IgE antibody, etc.), Xeljanz/Xeljanz XR, or Otezla;
+The individual is not currently being treated with another biologic immunomodulatory agent (i.e., TNF-inhibitor, JAK inhibitor, IL-inhibitor, anti IgE antibody, Otezla, etc.);

-The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage.
+The prescribed dosage is within the program quantity limits based on FDA approved labeled dosage or compendia-supported dosing for the requested agent..

 Length of Approval: Up to 12 months